-From the New York Police Department's Missing Person's Files MISSING AGE: 36 OCCUPATION: Officially unemployed; part time petty crook and hustler DETAILS: Wanted for assault and first degree murder in downtown New York.
-First NAME: Daniel Schultz ULLATLS: wanted for assault and this degree littlice in downlowit your role.
-Further the time Schultz has lost his head; he has been charged with burglary and petty assaults Was on the wanted list for two weeks before being sighted by police at Newark airport, before, but this time he blew it and used the gun. was on the wanted that for two weeks before being signed by Police at Newark argum, but eluded capture.
+From the New York Police Department's Missing Person's Files

+NAME: Daniel Schultz AGE: About 36 OCCUPATION: Officially unemployed; part time petty crook and hustler DETAILS: Wanted for assault and first degree murder in downtown New Ork.
+First time Schultz has lost his head; he's been done for burglary and yorks on the Wanted list for two weeks before being sighted by police at Newark airport, but eluded capture.
 All scheduled flight departure gates were put under surveillance and the department is positive that Schultz did not board a scheduled flight.
-One eye witness ne department is positive mai ocnuitz out not board a scheution tight.
-One eye with reports seeing a man similar to Schultz's description hanging around near Patterson's reports seeing a mail summar to senintz's description nanging around near raterson's plane.
+One eye witness reports seeing a man imilar to Schultz's description hanging around near Patterson's plane.
 Did he manage to get on board?
-If he did, it would explain why none of our boys can trace him now.

-From the Federal Aviation Administration's File on the disappearance of private charter Flight 376 from Newark to Barbados.
+If he did, it would explain none of our boys From the Federal Aviation Administration's file on the disappearance of private charter flight 376 from Newark to Barbados.

+NAME: Nicole Lascelles

+AGE: 25

+OCCUPATION: Secretary

+DETAILS: Very middle class.
+Lives in New York and had arranged a last minute holiday in Barbados.
+Had been booked a seat on Flight 376, as it was the only one available at such short notice, by the Press Association.
+Apparently, she has friends in the business.

+NAME: Don Quavle

+AGE: 44

-AUE: 44 OCCUPATION: Airline pilot with Acme Chartered Enterprises UCCUPATION: Annue puot win Acme Unartered unterprises DETAILS: Highly experienced civil aviation pilot.
-Qualified 18 years ago.
-MISSING NAME: Don Quayle DETAILS: Highly experienced civil aviation plot.
-Qualified to year joined Asis.
-Retired' from Asis two years ago, apparently he wanted Joined Asis.
-Retired from Asis two years ago; apparently he wanted to spend more time with family, but there was also a question of his being market on home service the action to consider such as hold manher to spend more time with family, but there was also a question of his being stale" or burnt out over his ability to cope in a crisis, such as had weather, etc. triand encode shorter communic between Their encoderate and and Stale or burnt out over his ability to cope in a crisis, such as oan weather, but found private charter company last year.
-They say he was a good steady the mean statement and the mean and the mean around t etc. Joined private charter company last year.
-They say he was a good stear pilot, no problems, no complaints from the crew - maybe it was just rumor.
-MISSING NAME: Gina Rodriguez AGE: 24 OCCUPATION: Airline Stewardess OCCUPATION: Aithine Stawardees DETAILS: Stewardees with Asis; had flown with Quayle while he was ath with commany.
-Going to Bachadose on holiday to tain france.
-Outavie DETAILS: Stewardess with Asts; had flown with Quayle while he was still with company.
-Coing to Barbados on holiday to join fiance: August annatonthe mode has on as a storwardsee to naw her fare. apparently took her on as a stewardess to pay her fare.
-MISSING OCCUPATION: Businessman DETAILS: Visiting Barbados with view to negotiating takeover of sugar NAME: Jack Patterson MELTALLO, VIENING DRUGGOS WILL VIEW TO REGULARING LARGOVER OF manufacturer.
-Chartered flight from Asis, in which he is a minority manutacancer, consucted augus none years, in which he is a minormy shareholder.
-Founder and chairman of Patterson Industries, Inc. Recently very anareneuter, roumoet and coautman of raterson moustnes, the recently very active in takeover market.
-Patterson is a known lough guy in business dealings, active in taxcover market.
-Fauerson is a known toaget goy in manness ueau but also had a fear of flying in the Bermuda Triangle region.
-He knew the our also has a tear of Hying in the nermotia Triangle region.
-He knew the legend and theories well about magnetic aberrations and "holes in the sky". tegend and theories well about magnetic aberrations and "holes in the aky".
-One of his companies once sponsored a SORAC (Society for Research into One or us companies once sponsores a source (a) Ancient Civilizations) expedition into the Triangle.
+OCCUPATION: Airline pilot with Acme Chartered Enterprises DETAILS: Highly experienced civil aviation pilot.
+Qualified 18 years ago, joined Asis, 'Retired' from Asis two years ago; apparently he wanted to spend more time with family, but there was also question of his being "stale" or burnt-out over his ability to cope in a crisis, bad weather etc. Joined private charter company last year.
+They say he was a good steady pilot, no problems, no complaints from crew - maybe it was just rumour.

+NAME: Gina Rodriguez DETAILS: Stewardess with Asis; had flown with Quayle while he was AGE: 24 still with company.
+Going to Barbados on holiday to join fiance.
+Quayle apparently took her on as stewardess to pay her fare.

+NAME: Jack Patterson AGE: 44 OCCUPATION: Businessman

+DETAILS: Visiting Barbados with view to negotiating takeover of sugar manufacturer.
+Chartered flight from Asis, in which he is a minority shareholder.
+Founder and chairman of Patterson Industries, Inc. Recently very active in takeover market.
+Patterson is a known tough guy in business dealings, but also had a fear of flying in Bermuda Triangle area.
+He knew the legend and theories well about magnetic aberrations and "holes in the sky" well.
+One of his companies once sponsored a SORAC (Society for Research into Ancient Civilisations) expedition into Triangle.

-MISSING NAME: Matt Hickey AGE: 25 OCCUPATION: Marine Biologist DETAILS: Newly qualified, very keen.
+NAME: Matt Hickey

+DETAILS: Newly qualified, very keen.
 Research lab where he works is sponsored by Patterson Industries.
-Went out on a working holiday, with brief to bring back some coral specimens for his lab.
+Went out on a working holiday, with OCCUPATION: Marine biologist brief to bring back some coral specimens for his lab.
 Single, but his parents have been on the phone to us day and night.

-MISSING NAME: Lisa Ricelli AGE: 29 (has been for years) OCCUPATION: Model/Actress DETAILS: Would be jetsetter with few visible means of support.
+NAME: Lisa Ricelli AGE: 29 (has been for years) OCCUPATION: Model/actress

+DETAILS: Would-be jetsetter with few visible means of support.
 Name has been linked for some time with pop star a good ten years younger than her, but there is also some talk of a liaison with Patterson.
 Visits Barbados two to three times a year for undisclosed reasons (believe the Narcotics Squad may have a file on her somewhere).
-Long
+Long divorced (twice).

-From the Federal Aviation Administration's File on a triangular plane, hired by the New York Star and Herald, flying from a private airfield outside of New York to the Virgin Islands.
+From the Federal Aviation Administration's file on Triangulair plane, hired by the New York Star and Herald, flying from private airfield outside New York to Virgin Islands.